microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-02.md

 - In Azure Cloud Shell, make sure `az sql server list` and `az sql db list` are showing your Azure services properly.
 - In Azure Cloud Shell, do a `docker rm` of your SQL Server on Linux container.
 - In your web browser, navigate to the app and play a game, make sure it's working without any error.
-- In GitHub, make sure you documented the different commands you have used to update or provision your infrastructure.
-It could be in a `.md` file or in `.sh` file.
-You will complete this script as you are moving forward with the further challenges.
-  - Be sure you don't commit any secrets/passwords into a public GitHub repo.
-- In Azure DevOps (Boards), from the Boards view, you could now drag and drop the user story associated to this Challenge to the `Resolved` or `Closed` column, congrats! ;)

 ## Learning Resources